aws-samples/amazon-kinesis-data-analytics-snapshot-manager-for-flink/README.md

 ---

-## Deployment Instructions using AWS Console
+## Deployment instructions using AWS console

 1. Create an SNS Topic and subscribe required e-mail id(s)
 1. Create a DynamoDB Table